-Education determines a ceiling on annual tuition increases at state universities, which may limit the ability of the University to generate additional tuition revenues.
-Improving the affordability of a college education for our students remains vitally important to Eastern; with every tuition increase, there must be a corresponding focus and analysis of financial aid available to our students.

-- The various campus facility improvements that have taken place over the last several years have enhanced student success, and are transforming the living and learning experience for our students.
-The new Student Recreation & Wellness Center and the renovated and updated Powell Student Center projects were completed and came online in fiscal year 2020.
-Construction of a pedway across the bypass has now begun and this project will round out the major projects in the Center for Student Life initiative. - The Performance Based Funding model has been implemented in Kentucky.
+- Funds received via the Higher Education Emergency Relief Fund (HEERF) have been very beneficial to the University and are being utilized to replace lost revenue resulting from the COVID-19 pandemic.
+This federal assistance has thus far significantly negated any negative financial impact to the University.
+However, beyond fiscal year 2022, the potential for future receipt of HEERF funds is uncertain. - The level of state-appropriated funds received by the University will continue to be a major factor in the future of the University.
+Presently, state-appropriated funds represent about 30 percent of the University's education and general budget. - In addition to the state appropriation, the balance of the University's education and general budget must come from other sources, primarily student tuition revenue.
+The Council on Postsecondary Education determines a ceiling on annual tuition increases at state universities, which may limit the ability of the University to generate additional tuition revenues.
+Improving student access and opportunity to obtain a college education for our students remains vitally important to Eastern.
+Accordingly, with every tuition increase, there must be a corresponding focus and analysis of financial aid available to our students. - The various campus facility improvements that have been completed over the last several years are enhancing student success and transforming the living and learning experiences for our students.
+The last remaining significant new construction project is the pedway across the bypass, which is scheduled to be completed in fall 2021.
+The bypass pedway rounds out the major projects in the Center for Student Life initiative. - The Performance Based Funding model has been implemented in Kentucky.
 The University's entire state appropriation is incorporated into the performance-funding model, with receipt of any/all state funds contingent upon performance.
 The budgetary and financial challenges presented by placing the University's entire state appropriation into this model are significant. - The University's Strategic Plan, Make No Little Plans: A Vision for 2020 has been extended for two years through 2022.
-During the upcoming fiscal year, the University will embark on the development of a new, updated comprehensive strategic plan that will supersede the current plan. - Given the ongoing and often conflicting pressures for revenue generation, the goal of maximizing affordability for our students, and the goal of continually strengthening our core educational mission, the University must continue to seek additional revenue from other sources.
+The University has launched the development of a new, updated comprehensive strategic plan to that will guide the strategic directions of the University through 2030. - Given the ongoing and often conflicting pressures for revenue generation, the goal of maximizing affordability for our students, and the goal of continually strengthening our core educational mission, the University must continue to seek additional revenue from other sources.
 Other sources include unrestricted annual gifts, the Eastern Kentucky University Foundation, and funds generated through University research and entrepreneurial activities.
 The University remains committed to continuing to seek more and better ways to operate as efficiently as possible and continually reduce expenses. - The Commonwealth's economic health is inextricably linked with the national and international economy.
-With the ongoing COVID-19 pandemic, the current U.S. economic outlook is mixed at best.
-Although national economic growth has picked up in the third quarter of 2020, the effects of the sharp economic contraction in second quarter of 2020 are still being felt nationally, in the Commonwealth, and locally.
-Overall unemployment has reached record levels nationwide.
-The aforementioned cut to the University's state funding is a result of a diminished revenue outlook for Kentucky-again due to the economic impacts of the ongoing COVID-19 pandemic. - Finally, in addition to the foregoing multitude of other, extraordinary economic factors currently impacting the University, the state's current pension obligations continue to weigh heavily and add uncertainly for the Commonwealth's economic recovery.
+With the ongoing COVID-19 pandemic, current U.S. economic growth is expected to slow in 2022, and the U.S. Bureau of Labor Statistics expects slower GDP growth to become the "new normal."
+However, the Commonwealth ended the fiscal year with a general fund surplus of over \$1.1 billion the highest ever in the Commonwealth and a 10.9% increase in general fund receipts, to \$12.8 billion.